R4VILKHGB/R4VILKHGB/README.md

 # 👋 Hi, my name is Ravil

 ## Software Developer
 I'm a computer science graduate from the University of British Columbia with a strong passion for software development.
 My work focuses on building user-centric software that blends innovation with functionality.
 Over the past few years, I’ve gained hands-on experience in data analysis, web development, and design—both through academic projects and real-world applications.

-**Software Developer I** @ [UKG](https://www.ukg.com/) · Kelowna, BC (Remote) · Aug 2025 – Present
+I'm currently working at UKG as a software developer.
 - Building and maintaining internal full-stack applications with **Java**, **Spring Boot**, and **SQL**
 - Developing front-end interfaces in **Angular** & **AngularJS**, backed by scalable REST APIs
 - **Quality advocate** — designing test plans, managing cycles in **TestRail**, and writing automation with